Introduction: What you will learn!

-Here are samples of banners you’ll learn to create:
+Here is the preview of the banners you’ll learn to make:

 We will create the first one and use it as a template for the rest.